-- the Regional Reserve as either a young farmer or as a new entrant; - the Young Farmers' Payment for the first time or had a previous application to either or both schemes rejected;
+- the Regional Reserve (RR) as either a young farmer (YF) or as a new entrant (NE); - the Young Farmers' Payment (YFP) for the first time or had a previous application to either or both schemes rejected;

-you must complete a 2017 Young Farmer's Payment / Regional Reserve Form and take it yourself (applicants cannot delegate this to an authorised person), with all the required supporting evidence documents, to your local DAERA Direct Office by 15 May 2017.
-You must also submit a Single Application by 15 May 2017.
+you must complete a 2019 Young Farmers' Payment / Regional Reserve Form and take it yourself (applicants cannot delegate this to an authorised person), with all the required supporting evidence documents, to your local DAERA Direct Office by 15 May 2019.
+You must also submit a Single Application by 15 May 2019.

-11. Can I change my Single Application once I have submitted it to DAERA?
+9. Can I change my Single Application once I have submitted it to DAERA?

 Yes.
-If, after you have submitted Single Application, you need to make changes, you can log in and make changes up to 9 June 2017.
+If, after you have submitted your Single Application, you need to make changes, you can log in and make changes up to 10 June 2019.

-You can amend your application to increase the area you have claimed up until 31 May 2017 without penalty.
-You should note that amendments made after 31 May 2017 and up to and including 9 June 2017 may result in penalties being applied.
+You can amend your application to increase the area you have claimed up until 31 May 2019 without penalty.
+You should note that amendments made after 31 May 2019 and up to and including 10 June 2019 may result in penalties being applied.

-If we receive an application to increase the area you have claimed or the value of your claim after 31 May 2017 but on or before 9 June 2017, we will reduce your payment, except in cases of Force Majeure or exceptional circumstances.
+If we receive an application to increase the area you have claimed or the value of your claim after 31 May 2019 but on or before 10 June 2019, we will reduce your payment, except in cases of force majeure or exceptional circumstances.

-We will not accept any amendments to your application after 9 June 2017, except in cases of Force Majeure/exceptional circumstances.
+We will not accept any amendments to increase the land declared/claimed on your application after 10 June 2019, except in cases of force majeure/exceptional circumstances.